Nonreciprocal superconducting transport and the spin Hall effect in gyrotropic structures: Discussion and Conclusions

 The combination of the induced superconductivity via the proximity effect, the SOC in the N layer and the interfacial exchange at the N/FI leads to an anomalous supercurrent that manifest as anomalous phase in the Josephson configuration and as the diode effect.
 Our theoretical framework based on an effective action of the non-linear $\sigma$-model of the system, allowed us to make connection between the interfacial spin-mixing conductance formalism and the superconducting proximity effects in mesoscopic structures.

-In particular, we explore the effect of the spin-relaxation which unavoidable in metals like Pt or Ta with strong SOC.
+In particular, we explore the effect of the spin-relaxation which is unavoidable in metals like Pt or Ta with strong SOC.
 Both the anomalous current and the $\phi_{0}$-effect survives even in the presence of strong spin orbit relaxation, as long as the thickness of the N layer is comparable to the spin relaxation length.
 However, there is no restriction on the length of the junction: large anomalous currents and diode effects are obtained even if the length of the junction is much larger than the spin relaxation length.
-This provides a major step forward in the engineering of Josephson diodes compared to one-dimensional SDEs with Rashba spin-orbit coupling.
-We also demonstrated how these effects depend on the spin conductance parameters describing the N/FI interface, finding that the diode effect is maximized at interfaces with large exchange coupling, $\gamma_{i} > \gamma_{r}$.
+This provides a major step forward in the engineering of Josephson diodes compared to one-dimensional SDEs with Rashba-like spin-orbit coupling.
+We also demonstrated how these effects depend on the spin conductance parameters describing the N/FI interface, finding that the diode effect is maximized at interfaces with large exchange coupling, $G_{i} > G_{r}$.

-We also calculated non-reciprocal transport is a different setup, which exploits the maximum Cooper drag of a superconductor on a metal proximized by this superconductor.
-We have shown that the anomalous current in this setup is similar to that in Josephson junction.
-Moreover, in this geometry the diode effect can be studied analytically.
-The correspondence with the $\phi_{0}$-effect in junctions allows to use this calculations as a prove of diode effects in lateral Josephson junctions with FI.
+We have also calculated non-reciprocal transport in a different setup, which exploits the maximum Cooper drag of a superconductor on a metal proximized by this superconductor.
+We have shown that this problem has the same kernel as the Josephson junction, and therefore the anomalous current in this setup is similar to that in the Josephson junction.
+Moreover, in this geometry the diode effect can be studied using linearized equations and thus can be studied analytically, unlike in other types of junctions.
+The correspondence with the $\phi_{0}$-effect in junctions allows us to use the results obtained from linearized equations as proof of diode effects in lateral Josephson junctions with an FI.